 Can the United Nations step in and stop the AGI race to ensure safety?

-No. Unlike nuclear weapons, which require massive physical, easily-tracked industrial uranium enrichment facilities with high thermal footprints, AGI development happens entirely invisibly inside massive, unmarked, windowless basement server farms.
-It is mathematically strictly impossible to natively globally police "code typing," making a worldwide AGI non-proliferation treaty virtually impossible to formally enforce.
+No. Unlike nuclear weapons, which require large physical, easily-tracked industrial uranium enrichment facilities with high thermal footprints, AGI development happens invisibly inside large, unmarked, windowless basement server farms.
+It's extremely hard to globally police "code typing," making a worldwide AGI non-proliferation treaty nearly impossible to formally enforce.